kennt/bridgesim/README.md

 Move everyone across a bridge before moving to the next bridge.
 So we start at the first bridge and then process each bridge in turn until we reach the end.

 Also, we can use the heuristics above.
 If there is a faster person at the next node, then we (1) move the two slowest nodes to the next node and (2) use the faster node to return back.
+If there are no faster persons, move the fastest and slowest person forwards, and return with the fastest person.
+Continue until all of the people have been moved across the bridge.

 __Example__

 ```
-  (light)
+  (torch)
 A(speed:100)
 B(speed:10)   ---bridge1---  D(speed:200)  ---bridge2---
 C(speed:20)